avi4h/decidewise/README.md

 5. Negative Impact: How much potential technical risk can the feature bring to the rest of the product?
 6. Operational Complexity: What is the operational/business complexity of the feature?

-## License

-This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit/) file for details.